-According to results from a double-blind, phase II study, PRM-151 improved bone marrow fibrosis severity, transfusion dependence, and other symptoms in a cohort of patients with higher-risk myelofibrosis who had an inadequate response or were ineligible to receive ruxolitinib, the only approved therapy for myelofibrosis.
+According to results from a double-blind, phase II study, PRM-151 improved bone marrow fibrosis grade, transfusion dependence, and symptoms in a cohort of patients with higher-risk myelofibrosis who were intolerant of, had an inadequate response to, or were ineligible to receive ruxolitinib, the only approved therapy for myelofibrosis.

 The results were presented by Srdan Verstovsek, MD, PhD, from The University of Texas MD Anderson Cancer Center in Houston, at the 24th Congress of the European Hematology Association.